cicorias/Castle-Winbuntu/README.md

 <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/conemu-vim-text-select.gif" height="450">

-While I don't *love* the considerable amount of trailing whitespace that this captures, or (despite what seems to be advertised in the ConEmu config options), the inability to reasonably deal with line-wrapping, this still makes me **a lot** happier now that I don't have to turn off line numbering, or constantly remove *leading* white space when pasting, for example, into this readme here on Github, etc. :)
+While I don't *love* the considerable amount of trailing whitespace that this captures, or (despite what seems to be advertised in the ConEmu config options), the inability to reasonably deal with line-wrapping (note: this is really less an issue with ConEmu, and more to do with really what will always be the inherent challenges of sharing a clipboard between two distinct OS's...) , this still makes me **a lot** happier now that I don't have to turn off line numbering, or constantly remove *leading* white space when pasting, for example, into this readme here on Github. :)

-**Update:** I've been able to work around the *trailing* whitespace issue by adding a few entries to my .vimrc.settings file:
+**Update:** I've been able to work around the trailing whitespace issue as well as identify/reduce spaces before a tab by adding a few entries to my .vimrc.settings file:
 ```
 autocmd ColorScheme * highlight ExtraWhitespace ctermbg=darkred guibg=darkred
 ```